shriprem/FWDataViz/docs/file_type_config_dialog.md

 * Field Labels and Field Widths are synchronized for editing and scrolling.

-* Changes in the _Record Type » Fields_ section will disable change of selections at the File Type and Record Type levels until the changes are accepted or reset or the configuration file is saved or reloaded.
+* Changes in the _Record Type Â» Fields_ section will disable change of selections at the File Type and Record Type levels until the changes are accepted or reset or the configuration file is saved or reloaded.

-* Changes in the _File Type » Record Types_ section will disable change of selections at the File Type and Record Type levels until the changes are accepted or the configuration file is saved or reloaded.
+* Changes in the _File Type Â» Record Types_ section will disable change of selections at the File Type and Record Type levels until the changes are accepted or the configuration file is saved or reloaded.

 * Changes in the _File Types_ section will disable change of selections at the File Type level until the changes are accepted or the configuration file is saved or reloaded.

-* When any of the fields in either the _File Types_ or the _File Type » Record Types_ section are modified, the _New_ button in that section will be replaced by the _Reset_ button.
+* When any of the fields in either the _File Types_ or the _File Type Â» Record Types_ section are modified, the _New_ button in that section will be replaced by the _Reset_ button.
 When the changes are accepted, the _New_ button will be restored back in place of the _Reset_ button.

 * Previous configurations are automatically backed up with each save.
 Use _Load Backup Configuration File_ to load a backup file.